Waifu4Life/DOS-Games-on-Heroic-Games-Launcher/README.md

 Q1- Why do this at all?

 A1- Because while WINE is not an emulator, there's still a layer of compatibility needed to run it.
 DOSBox itself is an emulator and the one that comes with GOG games is the Windows version.
-Add these two things and you get staudering on these old games sometimes.
+Add these two things and you get staudering in these old games sometimes.
 Using a native Linux DOSBox removes these issues.

 Q2- Some of these games can be played online, can I still do this?